Stellar magnetic activity

 References

 Özavcı, İ., Şenavcı, H.V., Işık, E., Hussain, G.A.J., O’Neal, D., Yılmaz, M., Selam, S.O.
-2018 Mon.
+2018, Recurrent starspot activity and differential rotation in KIC 11560447, Mon.
 Not.
 Roy.
 Astron.
-Soc., 474, 5534
+Soc.
+474, 5534

 Işık, E., Özavcı, İ., Şenavcı, H.V., Hussain, G.A.J., O’Neal, D., Yılmaz, M., Selam, S.O.
 2018 IAU Symp.
 340, Long-term Datasets for the Understanding of Solar and Stellar Magnetic Cycles, Cambridge U. Press, in press (see poster or arXiv preprint for a 2-page summary)